eza-community/eza/man/eza_colors.5.md

 : a regular file that is a document (ex: office suite document or PDF)

 `co`
-: a regular file this is compressed
+: a regular file that is compressed

 `tm`
 : a regular file that is temporary (ex: a text editor's backup file)